Website Monetization

 Why Consider In-App Advertising?

-Mobile apps are more convenient for users, as they can quickly access the necessary platform and its features with less effort and steps than through the web.
+Mobile apps are more convenient for users, as they can quickly access the necessary platform and its features with less effort and in fewer steps than through the web.
+Typically, mobile apps offer a more user-friendly interface than websites, which increases the likelihood of users spending more time on apps.

 Source: Statista